Baytars/ambulant-code/third_party_packages/readme.txt

 			$ make
 	For MacOSX you need to supply "macosx" or "macosx-before-version-10.4" to genMakefiles in stead of "linux".

+	If you want to create a MacOSX universal installer you need some patches to live first.
+Extract live-osx-fatbuild-patches.tar into the live source directory, do "./genMakefiles macosxfat" and make, and you're all set.

 	Live does not have an install procedure.
 If you have installed live in .../ambulant/third_party_packages/live configure will detect